tkopppop/research-devel/README.md

 developing is hard but if high-level developer, it's t********<br>
 <br>
 //the idea make we wisedom.<br>
-//but the no idea make stucked the all life.<br>
+//but the no idea to make the all life what stucked.<br>
 //if we're going to the happy land.<br>